-Learn how to invest in Rivian stock once the IPO or SPAC arrives.
+Learn how to invest in Rivian stock once the IPO arrives.
 Open an account with a commission-free online broker such as M1 Finance in anticipation of the public debut.

 Latest Rivian Stock IPO News

 04/08/2021: WSJ Video: Not a Tesla – The Startups Racing to Make Your Next Electric Car

 04/06/2021: GM to build an electric Chevrolet Silverado pickup truck to Rival Rivian

 03/29/2021: Tesla Can Move Forward With Trade-Secret Suit Against Rivian

 03/21/2021: Rivian to install more than 10,000 EV chargers by end of 2023

 03/18/2021: Amazon begins road testing Rivian electric delivery vans in SF